 In short, if you look at your Roth IRA emergency fund as your “ace in the hole” for any run-of-the-mill emergency, you’re going to end up using it.
 And when you use it, you miss out on an extremely valuable opportunity to save for your retirement.

-If you withdraw funds you’ve contributed so far this tax year, you still have the opportunity to re-contribute those funds to your account by the April 15th tax deadline (it’s actually April 17th for this tax year).
+If you withdraw funds you’ve contributed so far this tax year, you still have the opportunity to re-contribute those funds to your account by the tax season deadline.
 But if you don’t replace those funds or you withdraw your contributions from a previous tax year, you won’t be able to “re-contribute” those dollars.

 As a result, you lose those contributions forever, and the opportunity cost of not having those funds invested is enormous.